Banks, credit unions, insurance companies,

 - Go to Event Log → Define:

-- Open Event viewer and search Security log for event id 4663 with "File Server" or "Removable Storage" task category and with "Accesses: WRITE_OWNER" string.
-"Subject Security ID" will show you who changed the file’s/folders owner.
+- Open Event Viewer → Search the Security Windows Logs for the event ID 4663 with the "File Server" or "Removable Storage" task category and with the "Accesses: WRITE_OWNER" string.
+"Subject Security ID" will show you who changed the owner of a file or a folder.

 Quickly detect changes to file/folder ownership to mitigate the risk of data breaches

 Every object on a file share has an owner.
-A file’s owner controls how permissions are set on the object and, more important, who can be granted permissions to the object.
-Therefore, any change of a file owner may be alarming because it can increase the risk of unauthorized access that can result in leaks of sensitive data.
+A file’s owner controls who has permissions to the object; full access permissions are particularly important because they enable the user to read, copy, delete and relocate the file.
+Therefore, any change of a file owner increases the risk of unauthorized access that could result in the loss or leakage of sensitive data.
 IT administrators must continuously monitor every change to a file owner and detect improper changes in order to mitigate the risk of data breaches and compliance failures.

-Netwrix Auditor for Windows File Servers delivers complete visibility into what’s happening on your file servers and provides actionable audit data about all changes made to files and folders, including a change of a file owner.
-The solution delivers deep insight into every change across all your file servers, including who changed a file owner, and provides current and past values for each change.
-These values help you quickly detect which file’s owner was changed, the old and the new name of the owner of a file, when and where the change was made, and more.
+Netwrix Auditor for Windows File Servers delivers complete visibility into what’s happening on your Windows file servers and provides actionable audit data about all changes made to files and folders, including a change of a file owner.
+The application also provides the current and past values for each change.
+These values help you quickly detect which file’s owner was changed, the old and the new name of the owner of the file, when and where the change was made, and — most important — who changed a file owner.